explore

 Camping in the yard for the first time!
 Shown in photo: Danner Hiking Boots, Pendleton Towel, Goal Zero Lantern, Big Agnes Copper Spur Tent.

-Essential Car Camping Gear
+Essential Car Camping Gear Packing List

-One of the best parts about car camping is that you don’t need to limit the weight of the gear you bring.
+One of the best parts about car camping is that you don’t need to limit the weight of the camp gear you bring.
 Anything you can cram in your car is fair game to bring on the trip, so you don’t have to edit yourself too much.

 Tent